 Beginning in the first grade, content level experts teach his/her subject: scientists teach science, mathematicians teach mathematics, historians teach history, artists teach art, and so on.
-Because of this, each teacher teaches his/her specialty and brings their passion and expertise into the classroom, providing a high level of content not commonly taught in the traditional elementary school model.
-Students pick up on the teacher's enthusiasm and love for the subject matter and become more engaged with the content as a result.
+Because each teacher teaches his/her specialty, each also brings passion and knowledge into the classroom, providing high quality content not commonly taught in the traditional elementary school model.
+This is known as departmentalization.
+For example, picture your average high school or college classroom where students have a different teacher for a different class.
+However, at LCS we have two modifications to this system.
+The first is the Classroom Coordinator (CC), who adds the essential piece of stability that our young students need as they grow in their educational environment.
+The second is, unlike high school and college, our model ensures that students stay in a primary classroom while their teachers rotate between classrooms to teach the subject.
+As a result of this system, at a younger age students are able to pick up on the teacher’s enthusiasm and love for the subject matter and become more engaged with the content.
 Further, students receive the core subject matter classes every single day, allowing for the class to engage deeper into the content than they would otherwise.

 In case you’re wondering exactly what a Classroom Coordinator does, their primary responsibilities include the following: